 Because she’s fascinated with the lady bug, I gather my learning materials for the month of May focusing on the things we usually see during spring time.
-We will start to learn about the lady bug.
-This is good for preschoolers and kindergarten ages 3 to 6 years.
+We started to explore about the ladybug.
+This activities are great for preschoolers ages three to six years.

-Ladybug: Scientific name “coccinellidae” is a widespread family of small beetles ranging from 0.8 to 18mm.
+Ladybug: Scientific name “Coccinellidae” is a widespread family of small beetles ranging from 0.8 to 18mm.
 There are about 5000 different species of lady bug around the world.
-Ladybug are also called lady beetles or ladybird beetles.
-Ladybug appear as half-spheres tiny, spotted, round or oval-shape domes.
+Ladybug is also called lady beetles or ladybird beetles.
+Ladybug appears as half-spheres tiny, spotted, round or oval-shape domes.
 They have short legs and antennae.

 Points Of Interest

 - The different parts of the ladybug looks different.

 - The names of the parts of the ladybug.